The ‘Needs to Know’

 Click on this link for a sample of the Carol Concert

-It’s a incredible building, started in 1446 by Henry VI (1421-71) and took over a century to build.
-It has the largest fan vault in the world and some of the finest medieval stained glass windows.
+It’s a incredible building, started in 1446 by Henry VI (1421-71) & took over a century to build.
+It has the largest fan vault in the world & some of the finest medieval stained glass windows.
 There’s several exhibitions inside, but what you need to appreciate is that the ceiling is just suspended, simply held together by the round lock stones

 12. We exit the Chapel into King’s College courtyard.

-…& we exit through the magnificent arch into King’s Parade
+…& walk through the magnificent arch into King’s Parade

 13. Let’s initially turn left & walk along King’s Parade.
 On the right is a famous University Shop selling all the College Colours…